Home Types of Contracts Power of Attorney

 • You are otherwise unable to make medical decisions on your own behalf

 A health care power of attorney is not the same as a living will , a document in which you state your wishes for end-of-life medical care in the event that you become unable to communicate your decisions.
 Many states will let you include your preference for whether you would like to stay on life support in this POA document.
-Additionally, some states may allow you to create an advanced health care directive that combines parts of a living will and health care power of attorney.
+Additionally, some states may allow you to create an advance health care directive that combines a living will and health care power of attorney.

 Choosing the Right Power of Attorney

-Trust will be the most important factor when you select your agent .
+Trust will be the most important factor when you select your agent.
 Individuals you may appoint as your agent include a relative, friend, attorney, or organization.

 You want to make sure you choose someone you know will act in your best interest.
 You also want to know that your agent will respect your wishes, and you should trust that your agent will not abuse the powers you grant.